mmarange/excel_challenge/Minis/02-VBA-Scripting/2.06-HW_ChessBoard-CellsAndRanges/README.md

 # Chess Board

-## Instructions
+## Methods

-* Populate the Chess Board provided with text-based chess pieces.
-For the top-half of the chess board use Ranges, for the bottom-half of the chess board use Cells.
+* Populated the Chess Board provided with text-based chess pieces.
+For the top-half of the chess board used Ranges, for the bottom-half of the chess board used Cells.

-## Hint
+## Additionals

-* Remember that with `Ranges`, it is possible to modify multiple cells at once.
+* Added populating and clear chess board buttons for great user experience